-- 1 Click on the reference list you want to use and it will display the Organizations. - 2 Double-click the Organization to display a list of it's RIDs with their Titles - 3 Double-click the RID you want to insert.
+- 1 Click on the reference list you want to use to display the Organizations. - 2 Double-click the Organization to display a list of it's RIDs with their Titles - 3 Double-click on the RID you want to insert.

 If this RID and its corresponding information is not found in the Section's Reference Article, you'll be prompted to insert it - click Yes.
 It will return you to the Reference Article so that you can confirm the action.
 After that, scroll down in the text to where you inserted the RID to continue editing.

-The Reference Wizard's auto open feature can be disabled by clicking the Don't Wizard Again Show box at the bottom of the Wizard.
+The Reference Wizard's auto open feature can be disabled by clicking the Don't Show Wizard Again box at the bottom of the Wizard.

-The Use Empty Tags checkbox at the bottom of the Wizard will allow you to insert a set of the tags you without any want content between them.
+The Use Empty Tags checkbox at the bottom of the Wizard will allow you to insert a set of the tags you want without any content between them.